mnoble/rack-cappuccino/README.markdown

 ## Usage

+#### Build your Release target

+    jake release

-Add a Gemfile in the root of your app with the following:
+#### Create a Gemfile in your Build/Release/APPNAME directory, with the following:

     source :rubygems
     gem "rack-cappuccino"

-Create a config.ru with the following:
+#### Create a config.ru in the same directory, with the following:

-    require "bundler/setup"
     require "rack/cappuccino"

-    run Rack::Cappuccino.new(:appname => APPNAME)
+    run Rack::Cappuccino

-Replace APPNAME with the name of your app as it appears in the Build/Release directory.

-## Build before you deploy

-Make sure you build your Release target before you deploy your app.
-Rack::Cappuccino uses it as the root directory for the Rack app.
+#### To run locally, from your Build/Release/APPNAME directory, run:

+    rackup

 ## Contributing to rack-cappuccino